-This award is open to IHF Full Members and their member hospitals or health service providers and Associate Members who demonstrate excellence or outstanding achievements in promoting quality and patient safety.
+This award is open to IHF Members, their member hospitals and health service providers who demonstrate excellence or outstanding achievements in promoting quality and patient safety.
 Such achievements can include activities which demonstrate a clear commitment to quality and patient safety across the organization.
 For example:

 - Developing and promoting new or improved services or models of care with quality and patient safety as a core objective;